Historic Sites

 historic village along historic route 6a_old kings highwayBefore the Pilgrims arrived in the seventeenth century, the Mashpee Wampanoag Tribe maintained a series of paths along the northern coast of the peninsula.
 After the Pilgrims settled in Plymouth, they expanded these paths into a major roadway that linked the harbors of Cape Cod Bay.

 In Dennis, tour the carefully preserved home of the town’s namesake, Reverend Josiah Dennis.
-In Barnstable, check out the spooky Old Jail.
+Dennis is also home to the Cape Playhouse, the oldest professional summer theater in the U.S., and plenty of quaint shops and beaches.

 Route 6A also connects some of the Cape’s best nature areas.
 In the early seventeenth century, the deep harbors of Cape Cod Bay brought settlers from Plymouth Colony to the Cape.
 Today, Route 6A is still the best way to visit the unspoiled beaches, from Boardwalk Beach in Sandwich to the Cape Cod National Seashore, that line the northern coast of the Cape.